Non-destructively probing the thermodynamics of quantum systems with qumodes: Qumode Probes

-Interestingly, we note that as with the proposal for power of one qumode computation \cite{liu2016}, one can trade off a decreased squeezing with increased running time $\tau$, and vice versa.
-While it is tempting to then conclude that these uncertainties in the final distribution can thus be negated by a sufficiently increased running time, this is not necessarily the case in general, due to the constraint imposed on $\tau$ for the effects of the system's natural evolution $H_0$ to be neglected.
+While it is tempting to then conclude that these uncertainties in the final distribution can thus be negated by a sufficiently increased running time, this is not necessarily practical in general, due to the constraint imposed on $\tau$ for the effects of the system's natural evolution $H_0$ to be neglected -- as well as the inherent difficulties with maintaining coherence over long timescales.
+Ultimately, such practical considerations bound how small the spread $\varsigma_E$ can be made.

+More generally, suppose we express the initial qumode state in the momentum eigenbasis as $\ket{\psi_q}=\int dpf(p)\ket{p}$.
+We note that $f(p)$ and $g(x)$ are related by a basis change corresponding to a Fourier transform, i.e., $f(p)=\mathcal{G}(p)$.
+Thus, we can equivalently express Eq.~\eqref{eqgenmeas} as \mbox{$P(p)=\sum_nP_n|f(p+\lambda E_n\tau)|^2$}; the final distribution is a mixture of shifted versions of the initial momentum distribution, with weights given by the probability of each eigenstate of $H_{\mathrm{int}}$, and shifts proportional to the corresponding eigenvalue.